ICDSystems/ICD.Connect.Conferencing/ICD.Connect.Conferencing.ZoomMiddleware/README.md

 ## Installation
 To begin the installation process run the **Install.bat** Windows Batch file as an **administrator**.
 The batch file will run throught the following steps and prompt the user for input:

 1. The installation process will attempt to uninstall an existing version of the software.
+This step will fail if there is no existing version of the software.
 2. The installer will ask the user to specify a number of configuration parameters.
 Pressing return without specifying a value will set the parameter to its default:
 	* **Zoom Username** - The username configured in the Zoom software (defaults to **zoom**)
 	* **Zoom Password** - The password configured in the Zoom software (defaults to **noth74ing**)